 - Jeans, cargo pants, non-tailored trousers, leggings or shorts (footless tights are acceptable if a dress or skirt of appropriate length is worn over the top)

-- Parkas, duffle coats, wind-breakers, tracksuit tops, golf and yachting weatherproofs, waist-length jackets (including bomber jackets), denim jackets, zippered jackets, anoraks and driz-a-bones
+- Parkas, duffle coats, wind-breakers, tracksuit tops, golf and yachting weatherproofs, waist-length jackets (including bomber jackets), denim jackets, zippered jackets (patrons who identify as male only), anoraks and driz-a-bones

 - Hats, caps and any other headwear (unless part of national or religious dress)